teloxide/teloxide/README.md

 [functional reactive design]: https://en.wikipedia.org/wiki/Functional_reactive_programming
 [other adaptors]: https://docs.rs/futures/latest/futures/stream/trait.StreamExt.html

- - **Dialogues management subsystem.** We have designed our dialogues management subsystem to be easy-to-use, and, furthermore, to be independent of how/where dialogues are stored.
-For example, you can just replace one line to achieve [persistence].
+ - **Dialogues management subsystem.** We have designed our dialogues management subsystem to be easy-to-use, and, furthermore, to be agnostic of how/where dialogues are stored.
+For example, you can just replace a one line to achieve [persistence].
 Out-of-the-box storages include [Redis].

 [persistence]: https://en.wikipedia.org/wiki/Persistence_(computer_science)
 [Redis]: https://redis.io/